NikhilMank/Smart-Receipt-Scanner/README.md

   - Upload receipts
   - View structured receipt data
   - Edit incorrect fields
-- Automatic categorization of expenses.
+- Automatic categorization of expenses incase the user does not provide one.
 - QuickSight dashboards with:
   - Spending by month
   - Spending by store